man455/wordpress-job-manager/readme.txt

 In your WordPress MultiSite admin, go to Site Admin->Options.
 Update the "Upload File Types" option to include the various extensions (doc, docx, pdf, odt) that people are likely to upload their resume with.

-= When I create a new site in WordPress MultiSite, Job Manager doesn't work on the new site =

-This is a known problem with WordPress not activating plugins correctly when a new site is created.
-Please install the [Proper Network Activation plugin](http://wordpress.org/extend/plugins/proper-network-activation/) as a workaround.

 == Other Plugin Support ==

 Job Manager supports added functionality when other plugins are installed.
 If you think your plugin could add some functionality to Job Manager, please [submit a feature request](http://code.google.com/p/wordpress-job-manager/issues/list).